aterrel/aterrel.github.com/source/vita/index.markdown

 A.R.
 Terrel, R.C.
 Kirby, M.G.
 Knepley, L.R.
 Scott, and G.N.
 Wells,
 __Finite elements for incompressible fluids__, in A. Logg, K.A.
-Mardal, and G. N. Wells, editors. <i>Automated solutions of differential equations by the finite element mehod</i>.
+Mardal, and G. N. Wells, editors. <i><a href="http://fenicsproject.org/book/">Automated solutions of differential equations by the finite element mehod</a></i>.
 Springer-Verlag.
 Lecture Notes in Computational Science and Engineering, Vol 84, 2011.

 R.C.
 Kirby, A. Logg, and A.R.
 Terrel, __Common and unusual finite elements__, in A. Logg, K.A.
-Mardal, and G. N. Wells, editors. <i>Automated solutions of differential equations by the finite element mehod</i>.
+Mardal, and G. N. Wells, editors. <i><a href="http://fenicsproject.org/book/">Automated solutions of differential equations by the finite element mehod</a></i>.
 Springer-Verlag.
 Lecture Notes in Computational Science and Engineering, Vol 84, 2011.

 R.C.
 Kirby, M.G.
 Knepley, A. Logg, L.R.
 Scott, and A.R.
 Terrel,
 __Discrete optimization of finite element matrix evaluation__, in
 A. Logg, K.A.
-Mardal, and G. N. Wells, editors. <i>Automated solutions of differential equations by the finite element mehod</i>.
+Mardal, and G. N. Wells, editors. <i><a href="http://fenicsproject.org/book/">Automated solutions of differential equations by the finite element mehod</a></i>.
 Springer-Verlag.
 Lecture Notes in Computational Science and Engineering, Vol 84, 2011.